thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 ## Sending data

 When sending data, we only need to worry about the device id and our payload.
-In the case of retreiving a status this gets relativly
+In the case of retrieving a status this gets relatively
 simple:

 ```bash